Termite Risk and Damage

 Although termite damage may be reversed through professional repair, homeowners should first call a local termite specialist.
 Repairs should not be made until a licensed pest professional has confirmed that there are no longer termites present and the risk of further infestation has been eliminated.

 The termite inspector will be able to offer services to deal with active infestations as well as preventatives.
-He or she can also check to ensure all termite damage is accounted for, so you know exactly what needs to be repaired.
+He or she can also check to ensure visible termite damage is accounted for, so you know exactly what needs to be repaired.
 Taking these steps will prevent further costly repairs in the future.
-After ensuring that your home is free of termites and risks of future infestation, existing damage should be repaired.
+After helping ensure that your home is free of termites and risks of future infestation, existing damage should be repaired.

 Prevent Costly Termite Damage Repairs